 \subsection{Dataset coverage matters}

-We now study the impact of the dataset coverage, i.e., the diversity of the transitions in the dataset, in the performance of the offline agents.
+We now study the impact of dataset coverage, i.e., the diversity of the transitions in the dataset, in the performance of the offline agents.
 In order to keep the discussion concise, in this section we focus our attention on \textit{$\epsilon$-greedy} datasets, and refer to Appendix \ref{sec:supplementarysec5} for the complete results.

 We start by focusing our attention on the offline DQN algorithm.
-Figure \ref{fig:exp_results:coverage} (a) displays the obtained experimental results.
-As can be seen, DQN struggles to achieve optimal rewards for low $\epsilon$ values, i.e., even though the algorithm is provided with optimal or near-optimal trajectories, it is unable to steadily learn under such setting.
-However, as $\epsilon$ increases the performance of the algorithm increases, eventually decaying again for high $\epsilon$ values.
+Figure \ref{fig:exp_results:coverage} (a) displays the average normalized rollouts reward under $\epsilon$-greedy datasets with dataset coverage not enforced.
+As can be seen, DQN struggles to achieve optimal rewards for low values of $\epsilon$, i.e., even though the algorithm is provided with optimal or near-optimal trajectories, it is unable to steadily learn under such setting.
+However, as $\epsilon$ increases, the performance of the algorithm increases, eventually decaying again for high $\epsilon$ values.
 Such results suggest that a certain degree of data coverage is required by DQN to robustly learn in an offline manner, despite being provided with high quality data (rich in rewards).
 On the other hand, the decay in performance for highly exploratory policies under some environments can be explained by the fact that such policies induce trajectories that are poor in reward (this is further explored in the next section).
-Figure \ref{fig:exp_results:coverage} (b) displays the obtained experimental results under the exact same datasets, except that we enforce coverage over the $\mathcal{S} \times \mathcal{A}$ space.
+Figure \ref{fig:exp_results:coverage} (b) displays the obtained experimental results under the exact same datasets, except that we enforce coverage over $\mathcal{S} \times \mathcal{A}$.
 We note a substantial improvement in the performance of DQN across all environments, supporting our hypothesis that data coverage plays an important role regulating the stability of offline RL algorithms.

 The CQL algorithm appears to perform more robustly than DQN.
 Particularly, as seen in Fig. \ref{fig:exp_results:coverage} (a), CQL is able to robustly learn with low $\epsilon$ values, i.e., using optimal or near optimal trajectories that feature low coverage.
 Additionally, no substantial performance gain is observed under the offline CQL agent by enforcing dataset coverage (Fig. \ref{fig:exp_results:coverage} (b)).